prmadev/prma/content/posts/tragedy_of_the_tech_stacks.md

 ## Dear Reader {#dear-reader}

 I know!
-The gastly claim of <q cite="me">to improve developer experience we first should grow an ethical sense</q>, seems absurd.
+The gastly claim of <q>to improve developer experience we first should grow an ethical sense</q>, seems absurd.
 Yet I see no specifically little amount of gradual change, where at least some one on the whole chain did not bite the bullet and risk it.